mastodon/blog/content/posts/2025-04-07_trunk_and_tidbits-march_2025/index.md

 ---
 title: "Trunk & Tidbits, March 2025"
-description: "News from the Mastodon engineering team.
-Changes and work-in-progress from March 2025."
+description: "News from the Mastodon engineering team for March 2025 - including some big changes to the main code, updates to the mobile apps, Fediscovery progress, and the end of support for Mastodon 4.1."
 date: 2025-04-07
 section: Trunk and Tidbits
 categories: